foursquare/gitshed/README.md

 - An unsynced file has no content in the shed, and is represented by a broken symlink.
 - A synced file has content in the shed, and is represented by a symlink to that content.

-Syncing a file pulls the content in from the content store into the shed, healing the symlink.
+*Syncing* a file pulls the content in from the content store into the shed, healing the symlink.

 Usage
 =====

-Gitshed has several subcommands:
+Gitshed is typically installed as a custom git command, and invoked thus: `git shed <subcommand> <args>`.
+It may also be invoked directly, but for the rest of this documentation we'll assume the former invocation style.

+Gitshed has several subcommands.
+Some of these take file paths as arguments, and these can be specified in two ways:

+- As a list of globs: `git shed manage data/*.bin archives/*.jar`
+- As a file containing paths, one per line:
+  `git shed manage -f path/to/argfile` or
+  `git shed manage --argfile=path/to/argfile`

+Run `git shed` or `git shed --help` to get help.
+Run `git shed <subcommand> --help` to get help for that subcommand.

 manage
 ------

 Places files under gitshed's management.

-`git shed manage <file_glob> <file_glob>...`
+`git shed manage <file args>`

 Each file is uploaded to the content store, moved into the shed and replaced by a symlink.